15 amazing Rome landmarks & attractions to visit

 Piazza Navona

-Good to know: If you are visiting Rome before Christmas, definitely make sure Piazza Navona is on your itinerary.
+Insider travel tip: If you are visiting Rome before Christmas, I’d definitely make sure Piazza Navona is on your itinerary.
 It’s home to one of the city’s best Christmas markets.

 9. Palatine Hill

 Next door to the Roman Forum you’ll find Palatine Hill.
-There are many Rome landmarks to choose from, but Palatine Hill is worth your attention, especially if you’re a history buff.
+There are many Rome landmarks to choose from, but I really think that Palatine Hill is worth your attention, especially if you’re a history buff.

 Palantine Hill View